 Looking for a simple way to purchase term life insurance?
-Ethos offers life insurance with an easy online quote process.
-Best of all, many people can get a policy without having to pass a medical exam.
+Ethos offers life insurance products with an easy online quote process.
+Best of all, many people can get a policy without having to pass a medical exam, although you may have to answer a few health questions.

 In this article, we’ll take a look at how the Ethos quote process works, the underlying financial strength of its carrier and more.